Five Tips to Enhance the Color Quality of Your Next VideoVideo Tutorials

 Okay, first things first.
 Understanding your tools is super important.
 So in whatever software you’re using, make sure that you take some time and learn the specific tools that are available to you.
 This is going to make your life a hundred times easier, so you won’t have to look at a piece of footage and get stuck thinking, “I really want to fix that, but I’m not sure what to do with it.”

-Specifically, one of the most powerful tools that exist within most color grading and video editing software is the curves.
+Specifically, one of the most powerful tools to enhance colour quality that exist within most color grading and video editing software is the curves.
 Curves are one of the best ways to change the look of the lighting in your scene.
 Curves are basically a graph of input versus output – almost like a before and after.
 The bottom left is all black and the top right is all white, so if you take your point at the bottom left and start dragging it upward, you’re taking what was black in the scene to start with and making it brighter.
 If you take the point in the top right and move it down, you’re going to be making the whites in the scene darker.

 But the magic starts when you start to put points on your line.
 If I add a point in the middle and drag it down a bit, I can make everything in the middle darker while leaving the white and black points alone.